• Call 877-225-8384

 Fear of Board Exam Failure

-November 2, 2018 by Jack Krasuski 5 Comments Categories: All Posts, Coping Strategies After Failing a Board Exam Tags: beat the boards, board blog, Dr Jack Krasuski, exam failure, fear of exam failure, how to overcome the fear of exam failure, jack krasuski
+November 2, 2018 by Jack Krasuski MD 5 Comments Categories: All Posts, Coping Strategies After Failing a Board Exam Tags: beat the boards, board blog, Dr Jack Krasuski, exam failure, fear of exam failure, how to overcome the fear of exam failure, jack krasuski

 Fear can make us behave in counterproductive ways, including how we respond to an upcoming medical board exam, such as a neurology or psychiatry board exam.
 We have set ways of responding to fear – fight, flight or freeze.
 Classically, fear is defined as an emotion triggered by imminent danger, as we would experience if we saw an aggressive person running toward us or if we heard breaking glass in our house as we were lying in bed.
 Anxiety is defined as an emotion triggered by non-imminent dangers or by potential rather than actual ones.
 Our behavioral responses to anxiety have similarities to fear behaviors.
 Rather than fight or flight, we can engage in planning to minimize risk (a proactive type of fight behavior) or we can engage in avoidance (a type of flight behavior).